Frederick County grand jury indicts defendants for rape, arson, burglary

 — Constantino Palacious Torres, 52, of Frederick, is being held without bail after being charged with second-degree rape, sex abuse of a minor and fourth-degree sex offense.
 He allegedly raped a 10-year-old girl some time in 2020, charging documents read, though police learned of the incident July 27, 2021.

 — Robert Peddicord, 72, of Brunswick, was released on $100,000 bail after being charged with attempted second-degree rape and third-degree sex offense, plus sex abuse of a minor, online court records indicate.
-Charging documents allege he exposed himself to two young girls at a daycare Aug.
+Charging documents allege he exposed himself to two young girls at a day care facility Aug.
 4.

 — Taylor M. Kirkpatrick, 23, of Cumberland, faces charges of possessing fentanyl with intent to distribute and possession of the same.
-Police alleged in charging documents a vehicle Kirkpatrick was a passenger in nearly struck an undercover police vehicle Oct.
+Police alleged in charging documents a vehicle in which Kirkpatrick was a passenger nearly struck an undercover police vehicle Oct.
 5, 2020, in Frederick.
-Police followed the vehicle and when it stopped allegedly found Kirkpatrick to be in possession of drugs, including more than 400 gel capsules of suspected heroin inside a stuffed animal, according to charging documents.
+Police followed the vehicle, and when it stopped, they allegedly found Kirkpatrick to be in possession of drugs, including more than 400 gel capsules of suspected heroin inside a stuffed animal, according to charging documents.
 She was released on $5,000 bail.

 — Brian T. Mock, 22, of Hagerstown, is charged with first-degree burglary, theft and malicious destruction of property.
 Police responded to a Smithsburg home Aug.
 7, where several thousand dollars worth of jewelry and electronics were reported stolen, charging documents read.
 He was released on $5,000 bail.